raganwald-deprecated/homoiconic/2012/09/memoize-the-practical-method-decorator.md

 [memoize]: http://underscorejs.org/#memoize

 What's that?
 Methods are functions, so anything that works with a function must *necessarily* work with a method?
 Not exactly.
 Anything that works with a function also works with a method that never refers to JavaScript's `this` pseudo-variable.
-And that's the case with our `factorial` helper method above.
+And that's the case with our `fibonacci` helper method above.
 But once you start referring to `this`, method decorators will break your methods unless they preserve the correct receiver object.
 That's why our `memoized` decorator invokes `.apply(this, arguments)`, to preserve the correct receiver.
 Perusing the source code for Underscore 1.3.1, we see that `memoize` preserves `this` and can be used as a method decorator:

 ```javascript
 _.memoize = function(func, hasher) {